 Meralgia Paresthetica May Masquerade as Lumbar Radiculopathy

 According to the Mayo Clinic Online Meralgia Paresthetica is a condition characterized by tingling, numbness and burning pain in the outer thigh.
 The cause of meralgia paresthetica is compression of the nerve that supplies sensation to the skin surface in that area called the lateral femoral cutaneous nerve.
 Tight clothing, obesity, or weight gain, and pregnancy are common causes of meralgia paresthetica.
-However, our clinic in Springfield understands that meralgia paresthetica symptoms can also be due to local trauma or a disease, such as diabetes.
+However, our clinic near Springfield understands that meralgia paresthetica symptoms can also be due to local trauma or a disease, such as diabetes.

 In my neurology clinic I am asked to perform nerve conduction studies with electromyography (NCV/EMG) on patients suspected of having lumbar nerve root compression.
 This is particularly important because compression of the 5th lumbar nerve root will cause pain that radiates down the lateral thigh, and this can look a lot like meralgia paresthetica, or vice versa.
 I have seen many cases of meralgia paresthetica confused for an L5 radiculopathy.
 Of course, L5 radicular pain can often extend below the knee to the shin area and top of the foot.
 But real life experiences of pain and numbness are not always like the textbook.
 Furthermore, the treatment for the two conditions is completely different.